hubotio/hubot/docs/deploying/heroku.md

 # Deploying Hubot to Heroku

 Once you have [gotten started](../deploying.md) with Hubot, it's time to deploy so you can use it outside of your local machine.
-[Heroku](http://www.heroku.com/) is an easy and supported way to deploy hubots.
+[Heroku](http://www.heroku.com/) is an easy and supported way to deploy hubot.

 To start, install the [Heroku Toolbelt](https://toolbelt.heroku.com/) if you haven't already.
 Follow their `Getting Started' instructions, including logging in: